killergerbah/asbplayer/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

-Before submitting a feature request, please look through the asbplayer (https://github.com/killergerbah/asbplayer) and settings (https://killergerbah.github.io/asbplayer/?view=settings) to be sure that your feature request isn't already implemented.
+Before submitting a feature request, please look through the asbplayer readme (https://github.com/killergerbah/asbplayer) and settings (https://killergerbah.github.io/asbplayer/?view=settings) to be sure that your feature request isn't already implemented.

 **Is your feature request related to a problem?
 Please describe.**